FedeDP/Clightd/README.md

     $ make deb

 A deb file will be created in "Debian" folder, inside Clightd root.
-Please note that while i am using Debian testing at my job, i am developing clightd from archlinux.
-Thus, you can encounter some packaging issues.
+Please note that i am developing clightd from archlinux, thus you can encounter some packaging issues.
 Please, report back.
+Note also that debian package misses ddcutil dependency (as ddcutil C api/shared object is not yet packaged), so its support will be disabled.

 ## License
 This software is distributed with GPL license, see [COPYING](https://github.com/FedeDP/Clightd/blob/master/COPYING) file for more informations.